-Dropped computer science course offerings that were included in an earlier version of this 2016-2017catalog: COMPUTER SCIENCE PRINCIPLES (CTE327) COMPUTER PROGRAMMING II (334CTE) VIDEO GAME DESIGN (CTE347) AP COMPUTER SCIENCE PRINCIPLES (University of Washington Computer Science & Engineering 120)
+Dropped computer science course offerings that were included in an earlier version of this 2016-2017catalog:

-Registration Code: 481CTE Grade Levels: 9-12

-Credit: 1.0 CTE, Science, or Elective credit

-Course Equivalency: CTE and Science graduation requirements

-Length: yearlond
+COMPUTER SCIENCE PRINCIPLES (CTE327) COMPUTER PROGRAMMING II (334CTE) VIDEO GAME DESIGN (CTE347)

+AP COMPUTER SCIENCE PRINCIPLES (University of Washington Computer Science & Engineering 120)

+LES NEW! ) NEW:

-Prerequisites: Must have met the standards of Algebra I with a C
+Computer 3ci ience & Engineering 120) Registration Code: 481CTE Grade Levels: 9-12 Credit: 1.0 CTE, Science, or Elective credit Course Equivalency: CTE and Science graduation requirements Length: yearlong Prerequisites: Must have met the standards of Algebra I with a C or better.

-or better.

 Other: Students in grades 10-12 may earn 5 credits for UW CSE 120.
 A 5-credit UW in the high school course cost \$325 plus \$45 registration fee in 2015-16.
-The college course will appear on the UW transcript (request directly from UW).
+The col- lege course will appear on the UW transcript (request directly from UW).
 Students who score a 3, 4, or 5 on the AP exam may be granted college credit through some colleges and universities.
 Students taking AP exams in the spring should expect to pay about \$92 for each exam.
 It is the student's responsibility to determine whether or not college(s) the student wishes to attend will accept AP credits.

 AP Computer Science Principles introduces students to the essential ideas of computer science with a focus on how computing can impact the world.
 Along with the fundamentals of computing students will analyze data, information, or knowledge represented for computational use, create technology that has a practical impact, and gain a broader understanding of how computer science impacts people and society.
 The course is designed around 7 big ideas: Creativity, Abstraction (problem-solving technique), Data and Information, Algorithms, Programming, the Internet, and Global Impact.

+COMP PROG 3 (Computer Programming 3)

+Registration Code: 340CTE

+Grade Levels: 10-12

+Credit: 1.0 CTE or Elective credit

+Length: yearlong

-COMP PROG 3 (Computer Programming 3) Registration Code: 340CTE Grade Levels: 10-12 Credit: 1.0 CTE or Elective credit Length: yearlong Prerequisites: Must have met the standards of Computer Programming II or AP Computer Science with a B or better.
+Prerequisites: Must have met the standards of Computer Pro- gramming II or AP Computer Science with a B or better.

+Other

+Other

-Other Students will add to their understanding of the Java programming language by learning concepts such as data structures, overloaded methods, and designing and implementing large programs.
+Students will add to their understanding of the Java programming language by learning concepts such as data structures, overloaded methods, and designing and implementing large programs.
 Culminating projects will consist of stand-alone applications designed and written by each student.
 The scope and content of this course will be very similar to that of the University of Washington's Computer Science and Engineering 143 (CSE 143) course.

-AP COMPUTER SCI A (AP Computer Science A) (University of Washington Computer Science & Engineering 142) Registration Code: 337CTE Grade Levels: 9-12 Credit: 1.0 CTE, Science, or Elective credit Course Equivalency: CTE and Science graduation requirements Length: yearlong Prerequisites: Successful completion of AP Computer Science Principles (or Computer Science Principles) OR Algebra II (or instructor permission) Other: Students in grades 10-12 may earn 5 credits for UW CSE 142.
+AP COMPUTER SCI A (AP Computer Science A) (University of Washington

+Computer Science & Engineering 142)

+Registration Code: 337CTE Grade Levels: 9-12 Credit: 1.0 CTE, Science, or Elective credit Course Equivalency: CTE and Science graduation requirements Length: yearlong Prerequisites: Successful completion of AP Computer Science Principles (or Computer Science Principles) OR Algebra II (or instructor permission) Other: Students in grades 10-12 may earn 5 credits for UW CSE 142.
 A 5-credit UW in the high school course cost \$325 plus \$45 registration fee in 2015-16.
-The college course will appear on the UW transcript (request directly from UW).
+The col- lege course will appear on the UW transcript (request directly from UW).
 Students who score a 3, 4, or 5 on the AP exam may be granted college credit through some colleges and universities.
 Students taking AP exams in the spring should expect to pay about \$92 for each exam.
 It is the student's responsibility to determine whether or not college(s) the student wishes to attend will accept AP credits.
 This course is intended for individuals pursuing STEM college majors.
+This course will be offered in partnership with the Microsoft TEALS program (www.tealsk12.org).